-(c) provide such statistics, information and records to any education provider on achievement of students of that education provider as the Council thinks fit.
+(c) provide such statistics, information and records to any education provider on achievement of students of that education provider as the Authority thinks fit.

-(2) The Council is to provide, on payment of the prescribed fee, if any, a certificate of student achievement to a person who has completed secondary education and met the minimum requirements for graduation from secondary school.
+(2) The Authority is to provide, on payment of the prescribed fee, if any, a certificate of student achievement to a person who has completed secondary education and met the minimum requirements for graduation from secondary school.

-(3) The Council is to provide to any person, on the request of that person and payment of the prescribed fee, if any, a copy of the record of assessment kept by the Council in relation to that person.
+[(3) deleted]

+[Section 14 amended by No. 37 of 2011 s.
+15 and 53(1).]

 15. Powers

-(1) The Council has power to do all things necessary or convenient to be done for or in connection with the performance of its functions.
+(1) The Authority has power to do all things necessary or convenient to be done for or in connection with the performance of its functions.

-(2) Without limiting the generality of subsection (1), the Council has power to —
+(2) Without limiting the generality of subsection (1), the Authority has power to —

-(a) conduct and promote relevant research;
+(a) conduct and promote relevant research; and

-(b) provide such facilities as the Council thinks necessary for or conducive to the performance of its functions;
+(b) provide such facilities as the Authority thinks necessary for or conducive to the performance of its functions; and

-(c) acquire, hold, manage, develop, dispose of and otherwise deal in real and personal property;
+(c) acquire, hold, manage, develop, dispose of and otherwise deal in real and personal property; and

+(da) with the approval of the Minister, provide funds by way of grants, subsidies or otherwise to governing bodies or other persons or bodies for purposes related to —

+(i) the development of courses and standards of student achievement; and

+(ii) the assessment of student achievement;

+and

-(d) apply for, obtain and hold intellectual property rights and design rights;
+(d) apply for, obtain and hold intellectual property rights and design rights; and

 (e) enter into a contract or arrangement with any person including any government, governmental agency or governmental instrumentality, whether inside or outside Australia —